aaronmiller/server-side-shopping-list/README.md

-A small server-side shipping list written in NodeJS.
+A small server-side shipping list written in node.